 - Buche: In some animals, this is the membranous sac that connects with the esophagus.
 In other cases, it is the stomach itself.

 “Siempre anda con el buche lleno” is translated as “he always has a fully belly”.

-“Tosí tanto que era como golpearme el bofe” would be “I coughed so much that it was as hitting my lung.”
+“Tosí tanto que me dolió el bofe” would be “I coughed so much that my lung hurt.”

-“Si no como a las doce, me suenan las tripas” means “if I don’t eat at noon, my tripes rumble.”
+“Si no como a las doce, me suenan las tripas” means “if I don’t eat at noon, my guts rumble.”

-“En el trabajo me agacho mucho y me duele el cuadril” means “at work, I bend over a lot and my lower back hurts.”
+“En el trabajo me agacho mucho y por eso me duele el cuadril” means “at work, I bend over a lot and that is why my lower back hurts.”

 “Tengo una hernia en el espinazo” means “I have a hernia on my spine.”

 - Rabadilla: This is in fact a chicken’s tailbone.

 “Me caí y me golpeé la rabadilla” means “I fell and hit my tailbone.”